Top five cyber-security tips

 How do people pick their passwords?

-According to research, the most common influences are:
+According to research, the most common influences on passwords are:

-1. People’s names (e.g. children names, fictional characters, friends, celebs)
+- People’s names (e.g. children's names, fictional characters, friends, celebs)

-The names of people we know are revealed as the most common influence for passwords.
-When deciding on your passwords, it is best to avoid using names of family members or your favourite Harry Potter character as it might put you at greater risk, with the chart to the right showing it’s a pattern of behaviour that can be easily exploited.
+The names of people we know are the most commonly used for passwords.
+When choosing your passwords, it is best to avoid using names of family members or your favourite Harry Potter character.
+This is because it might put you — and your business — at greater risk.
+The chart to the right shows it’s a pattern of behaviour that can be easily exploited.

 Authorised by the FCA